ryan-hill/course-in-a-box/modules/getting started/_posts/2003-01-01-download-data.md

 ---

-For convenience, please download the data before the day of the workshop.
+Now that we have our workshop project set up, we will download the data we will use today.
+Once downloaded, extract (unzip) the files into the workshop directory.
+Since we have created an R project and are currently working under this project, the zip file will automatically download the main level of the project folder - this is what we want.

 There are two options to download the data - right-click the link or run the R code below.